Which city is cheaper, Durham or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to New Orleans as well as Durham.
-Many visitors come to New Orleans in the summer for the music scene and the family-friendly experiences.
+Many visitors come to New Orleans in the summer for the city activities, the music scene, and the family-friendly experiences.
+Also, most visitors come to Durham for the family-friendly experiences during these months.

 In July, New Orleans is generally around the same temperature as Durham.
-Temperatures in New Orleans average around 82°F (28°C), and Durham stays around 79°F (26°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Durham fluctuates around 79°F (26°C).

 The sun comes out a lot this time of the year in Durham.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the summer, New Orleans often gets around the same amount of sunshine as Durham.
 New Orleans gets 264 hours of sunny skies this time of year, while Durham receives 259 hours of full sun.